expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 title: Building Standalone Apps
 ---

-Not everybody wants to tell their customers or friends to download Expo to use their app; You want to be able to have the app on its own from the App Store and Play Store.
-We call these "shell apps" or "standalone apps".
-The purpose of this guide is to walk you through creating a standalone version of your Expo app for iOS and Android.
+The purpose of this guide is to help you create standalone binaries of your Expo app for iOS and Android which can be submitted to the Apple App Store and Google Play Store.

-An Apple Developer account is needed to build the iOS standalone app, but a Google Play Developer account is not needed to build the Android standalone app.
-If you'd like to submit to either app store, you will of course need a developer account on that store.
+An Apple Developer account is needed to build an iOS standalone app, but a Google Play Developer account is not needed to build the Android standalone app.
+If you'd like to submit to either app store, you will need a developer account on that store.

 > **Warning:** Standalone apps are currently in beta!
-While the Android version has been heavily tested, the iOS version and our automated build pipeline for both are still baking so you may run into some issues.
-Be sure to reach out to us on the forums if you do and we'll put them on our roadmap, much appreciated!

 ## 1. Install exp